alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_032_eng.md

 Ultimately I couldn't check final cel deliveries.
 Though I could attend final checking, the retake replacement work limit had already passed, leaving several disappointing retakes.
 The biggest failure cut among them was one made for previews.
 The cut where Saori-san's skirt colour was changed to blue somehow wasn't replaced when the master was assembled.

-Thus ended the days of theatrical ***Saint Seiya: Legend of Crimson Youth***.
+Thus ended the days of theatrical **"*Saint Seiya: Legend of Crimson Youth*"**.
 After that, by company orders I had one month of forced rest.
 Perhaps due to my "criminal record" of crashing during theatrical production, I was removed from staff for the 4th theatrical *Saint Seiya* released the following spring, and TV series *Saint Seiya* also changed production systems, so for the 2nd season "Asgard Arc (アスガルド編)" and 3rd season "Poseidon Arc (ポセイドン編)," my work returned to only main-related character colour direction.

 (Just between us, I'm not convinced about Athena (アテナ) in theatrical work #4.
 Athena would never cry like that, and you shouldn't make Athena cry like that.
 That's impossible (laughs))